bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ![Box plot](./pics_11_data_visualization/fig13.png)
 *<sub>Figure 13: Box plot about calories from fat for different food Categories.</sub>*

-The above picture is the standard layout of the boxplot in Excel.
+The above picture is the standard layout of the box plot in Excel.
 However, you could argue that it would be better to tweak some things in the plot.
 First of all, the mean is shown as a cross.
-Boxplots are often used in combination with nonparametric statistics and quantile (including median) values are much more appropriate to use.
+Box plots are often used in combination with nonparametric statistics and quantile (including median) values are much more appropriate to use.
 In addition, inner points are visible and we can not discriminate them from outliers.
 Finally, we should look if our number of values (N) are odd or even.
 The median is included in the calculation if N is odd.
 The median is excluded from the calculation if N is odd.
 Since this varies per food category, we will choose the excluded method.
 We can tweak each series (select the series and choose: `Format Data Series`) accordingly.
 See the result below:

 ![Box plot](./pics_11_data_visualization/fig14.png)
 *<sub>Figure 14: Tweaked box plot about calories from fat for different food categories.</sub>*